Most side effects from vaccines given at age four are mild, temporary, and resolve without medical intervention.

 Like MMR, varicella is a live attenuated vaccine with potential mild systemic effects:

-• Mild rash: Small blisters near the injection site or elsewhere on the body in about 5% of children.
+- Mild rash: A rash can appear near the injection site or elsewhere on the body after vaccination.

-Severe adverse events such as pneumonia or severe allergic reactions are very rare.
+Severe adverse events such as pneumonia, infection involving the brain or spinal cord covering, seizures associated with fever, or severe allergic reactions are very rare.

 The Timeline of Side Effects After Vaccination